Commemoration of Charles Darwin: Scientific names

 More than 300 species, nine genera, and some higher taxa have been named after Darwin.
 In 1837, the ornithologist John Gould named a specimen Darwin had collected in Patagonia Rhea darwinii, priority was given to d'Orbigny's name for it, Rhea pennata, but it still has the common name of Darwin's rhea.
 Similarly, Darwin's frog, Rhinoderma darwinii, was so named because Darwin discovered the species in Chile, and the family Rhinodermatidae are commonly known as Darwin's frogs.

 In 2009, a remarkably complete fossil primate from 47 million years ago was announced as a significant transitional fossil, and named Darwinius to celebrate Darwin's bicentenary.
+Puijila darwini, a primitive pinniped, was discovered in 2009.

 Although related to American Emberizidae or tanagers rather than finches, the group of species related to those Darwin found in the Galápagos Islands became popularly known as "Darwin's finches" following publication of David Lack's book of that name in 1947, fostering inaccurate legends about their significance to his work.